droidthings/IntrusionDetection/Documentation/Android.md

         }
  ```

-When the data is received for the first time its store on Android [SharedPreference] which is a local key-value storage interface.
+When the data is received for the first time it is stored on Android [SharedPreference] which is a local key-value storage interface.
 And then sent to display on UI.
-When the data data is received in next minute its compared with previously stored data, if the difference between  acceleration values is more than 500 units (X-axis) or 700 units (Y-axis) it is considered as intrusion and at this point there will be a spike on the ThingSpeak graph which shows sudden imbalance in the values and user is notified.
+When the data is received in next minute it is compared with previously stored data, if the difference between  acceleration values is more than 500 units (X-axis) or 700 units (Y-axis) it is considered as an intrusion and at this point there will be a spike on the ThingSpeak graph which shows sudden imbalance in the values and user is notified.

 ![mob-1]

 Since the app is just a prototype only X and Y axis values are considered.
 The calculations are made on the state graph on ThingSpeak.
-Might not be 100% accurate in terms of detecting intrusion.
-Since the main focus of the project was the integration of MQTT and InfluxDB with Grafana the Android app is in its primary phase.
+Might not be 100% accurate in terms of detecting intrusion as values need to be studied to arrive at the difference between consecutive values to be considered an intrusion.

 ----